Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Chapter Notes - Business Services

 2. Radio Paging Services means of transmitting information to persons even when they are mobile.

-3. Fixed Line Services includes voice and non-voice messages and data services to establish linkage for long distance traffic.
+3. Fixed Line Services include voice and non-voice messages and data services to establish a link for long-distance traffic.

-6. DTH Services (Direct to Home) a Satellite based media services provided by cellular companies with the help of small dish antenna and a setup box.
+6. DTH Services (Direct to Home) a satellite-based media services provided by cellular companies with the help of a small dish antenna and a setup box.

 Question for Chapter Notes - Business Services